lionheart/LionheartOtherAppsViewController/README.md

 #### Note:

-You can find out your Developer ID by going to the app store and clicking "More By This Developer".
-Your id will be at the end of that url.
+You can find out your Developer ID by going to the App Store and clicking "More By This Developer".
+Your ID will be at the end of that url.

 ## Installation